2015 FC Dallas season

-The 2015 FC Dallas season is the club's 20th season in existence in Major League Soccer, the top tier of the American soccer pyramid.
+The 2015 FC Dallas season was the club's 20th season in existence in Major League Soccer, the top tier of the American soccer pyramid.
 Including the Dallas Tornado soccer franchise of the original NASL, this is the 35th season of professional soccer in Dallas.
-The season saw the team finish first in the Western Conference in the regular season for just the second time ever.
+The season saw the team finish first in the Western Conference in the regular season for the second time.